iutinvg/ZZLib/README.markdown

    The files within Demo group of ZZLib project are great examples of library usage.
 2. Read the docs: http://iutinvg.github.com/ZZLib/
 3. Read the sources.
-They are pretty flat, besides there are some examples of good practices used by great developers all over the worlds (see Thanks section).
+They are pretty flat, besides there are some examples of good practices used by great developers all over the world (see Thanks section).

 Thanks
 ======